rosettatype/legible-typography/_chapters/4-what-is-measured-and-how.md

     reader is asked to cross out this word.
 There is a time limit of 1.75 minutes.

-Question: Which is the word that spoils the meaning in the item below?
+> Question: Which is the word that spoils the meaning in the item below?
+{: .question }

 If father had known I was going swimming he would have forbidden it.
 He found out after I returned and made me promise never to skate again